 |Not enough probes to have meaningful data||

-Latency metrics are measured using actual customer traffic between the following:
+Latency metrics are measured by using actual customer traffic between the following:

 VMs within a single VPC network.